aws-samples/sap-automated-hana-patching/README.md

 :rotating_light: Limitations :rotating_light:

 The SSM document sample code patches only the SAP HANA database, and no additional components.
-For SAP HANA databases running additional components (i.e. Application Function Library) the code will not work.
+For SAP HANA databases running additional components (i.e. Application Function Library) additional steps are required to incorporate patching the additional components into the SSM automation document.

 :speech_balloon: CloudWatch Logging :speech_balloon: